 All incoming students should verify their major in Orion to confirm everything is correct.
 If you wish to change to a new major, it is important to do so prior to registering for classes as some schools have differential admission requirements.
 You can find details on verifying your current major and how to change your major in Orion here.

-If you have any questions or concerns please contact Katy Jordan via phone or email at (972)883-4205 or email@example.com.
+If you have any questions or concerns please contact Katy Jordan via email at firstname.lastname@example.org.

 Collegium V Advising & Appointments